Gaze Authentication: Factors Influencing Authentication Performance

 \section{Abstract}

 This paper examines the key factors that influence the performance of state-of-the-art gaze-based authentication.
-Experiments were conducted on a large-scale, in-house dataset comprising 8,849 subjects collected with Meta Quest Pro equivalent hardware running a video oculography-driven gaze estimation pipeline at 72Hz.
-The state-of-the-art neural network architecture was employed to study the influence of the following factors on authentication performance: eye tracking signal quality, various aspects of eye tracking calibration, and simple filtering on estimated raw gaze.
-We found that using the same calibration target depth for eye tracking calibration, fusing calibrated and non-calibrated gaze, and improving eye tracking signal quality all enhance authentication performance.
-We also found that a simple three-sample moving average filter slightly reduces authentication performance in general.
-While these findings hold true for the most part, some exceptions were noted.
+Experiments were conducted on a large-scale, in-house dataset comprising 8,849 subjects collected with Meta Quest Pro equivalent hardware running a video oculography-driven gaze estimation pipeline at 72~Hz.
+State of the neural network architecture was employed to study the influence of the following factors on authentication performance: eye tracking signal quality, various aspects of eye tracking calibration, and simple filtering on estimated raw gaze.
+This report provides performance results and their analysis.

 \keywords {Eye movement, Gaze, Authentication, Calibration, Deep Learning}